satyamkumar090/predii_Assignm/README.md

   5) Returning clean structured JSON output

-  6)This README explains the system design, tools used, and ideas for improvement.
+  6) This README explains the system design, tools used, and ideas for improvement.

 ## **1) Project Overview**

 Automotive service manuals contain:

-   1)Long procedural instructions
+   1) Long procedural instructions

-   2)Tables with torque specs
+   2) Tables with torque specs

-   3)Part number lists
+   3) Part number lists

-I  4)Images with overlaid labels
+I  4) Images with overlaid labels

-   5)Some pages without selectable text
+   5) Some pages without selectable text

 Thus, many specifications—especially Torque Specifications—are difficult to extract directly using plain PDF text extraction.

 To solve this, a hybrid pipeline was implemented using:

-   1)PyMuPDF for PDF parsing
+   1) PyMuPDF for PDF parsing

-   2)Sentence Transformers for embeddings
+   2) Sentence Transformers for embeddings

-   3)FAISS for similarity search
+   3) FAISS for similarity search

-   4)Gemini text model for specification extraction
+   4) Gemini text model for specification extraction